 Houstonian’s often underestimate the number of amazing hiking opportunities in and around the city.
 However, the motivation to live a healthier life is an admirable one and can even help you improve your oral health.
 Your dental hygiene can improve with a proper diet, and your friends at Medical Center Dental Group encourage you to eat healthily and exercise.

 Dr. Brant says, “At Medical Center Dental Group, we know that good physical health and good oral health go hand-in-hand.
-With all the great hiking trails in and around Houston, we encourage our patients to enjoy the great outdoors and tell us about their adventures when they visit our office for great dental care.”
+With all the great Houston hiking trails, we encourage our patients to enjoy the great outdoors and tell us about their adventures when they visit our office for great dental care.”